1940s 3/1 cottage house with hardwood floors, lots of natural light, a fireplace, central heat and air, and a nice yard with mature plants.

 Non smoking home.
 If you have friends/family that smoke, there’s a patio out front and a large yard in the back.

 If either us is in a bad mood or has had a bad day, we can hopefully lighten each other’s spirits during those times -- by being helpful, supportive, and respecting each other’s needed space.

 Open communication is key.
 We can discuss more when we meet and talk about any of this.
 If you are looking for a living situation to reduce expenses, simplify your life a bit, and have decided it’s time to try not living alone -- as I am -- please contact me.
 Hopefully, we can lessen our financial burden and share the home cooperatively to help each other.

 Some important considerations are listed in the description.
-Please don't hesitate to ask me if you have questions or concerns.
+Please don't hesitate to contact me with questions you may have.

 I’m 59 years young.
 I am a lifelong resident of downtown Orlando and have lived in this house for half of those years.
 I raised my twin sons here, primarily as a single parent.
 I am trustworthy, considerate, respectful, positive, and health-conscious.
 I want my home to be a cooperative, helpful, welcoming environment.
 I cherish my alone/quiet time and I'll be very respectful of yours, but I also enjoy the company of sharing a home.
 I currently work in the downtown area as an administrative assistant.
 Love the beach, photography, walking, reading, healthy cooking, garage sales, farmer's markets, and just spending time with good friends.